 3. Successful teachers are knowledgeable in their field.

 The best teachers are masters in their subject area.
 They know their craft and never stop learning.
 They are curious, confident, and do not need a textbook to teach their students.
 They stay abreast of their subject and transfer their love of knowledge to their students.

-A popular saying is, “If there is no risk, there is no reward.”
-Successful teachers know that risk-taking is a part of being successful.
-Children learn by observing, and when they see you try new things (and watch how you handle success and failure) they too will know how to handle similar situations.
+Successful teachers know that risk taking is a part of being successful.
+Children learn by observing, and when they see you try new things (and watch how you handle success and failure), they too will know how to handle similar situations.

 Effective teachers know that communication is the key to student success.
 They create an open path of communication between parents and students, and recognize that a united front between both groups lowers the chance that children will get left behind.

-Great teachers take the time to explore new tools and stay up-to-date with latest technology.
-They are not afraid of what technology holds for education in the future, and are willing to learn and incorporate the new trends into their classroom.
+Great teachers take the time to explore new tools and stay up-to-date with latest educational technology.
+They are not afraid of what technology holds for education in the future and are willing to learn and incorporate the new trends into their classroom.

 If you’re looking to take the next step in your teaching career, you can learn a lot from what successful teachers do differently.
 Although it can be quite intimidating to think of all of the things we must do in order to reach our students, it is possible to master these skills one day at a time.